Optimize cooling tower performance with ultrasonic flowmeters

 These non-intrusive flowmeters accurately measure flow in real time, whether in pressurized spray systems, distribution systems or cooling tower sump feed lines.

-Optimize your cooling tower with Fuji Electric ultrasonic flow meters from now on !
+Optimize your cooling tower with Fuji Electric ultrasonic flowmeters!

-Whether you operate a counter flow cooling tower, manage water flow through crossflow cooling towers, or complex cooling tower systems, Fuji Electric offers high-performance ultrasonic flow meters that meet your exact needs.
+Whether you operate a counterflow cooling tower, manage water flow in crossflow cooling towers, or operate complex cooling tower systems, Fuji Electric offers high-performance ultrasonic flowmeters to meet your exact requirements.

-Our clamp-on solutions are designed for easy installation, accurate measurement and seamless integration with your cooling tower components - ensuring accurate monitoring of water flows, improved energy efficiency, and long-term reliability.
+Our clamp-on solutions are designed for easy installation, accurate measurement and seamless integration with your cooling tower components - ensuring precise control of water flows, improved energy efficiency and long-term reliability.